GetUSB.info Logo

 Is "erase" and "format" the same thing?

-Erasing flash memory (a.k.a.
-Setting all bits to 0, also called a “full format” by Windows) does more damage.
+Erasing flash memory (a.k.a. setting all bits to 0, also called a "full format" by Windows) does more damage.
 Flash memory has a limited number of times that it can be written, and the more you write to it, the more it degrades.
-With an erase function, you’re writing to the entire device.
+With an erase function, you're writing to the entire device.

-With a format, all that’s happening is changing a few bits at the front of the device to say the rest of the memory space on the flash drive is available to be overwritten.
-This saves the life of the flash memory because the old data is not being overwritten, just flagged to do it at a later time.
+With a format, all that's happening is changing a few bits at the front of the device to indicate the rest of the memory space on the flash drive is available to be overwritten.
+This preserves the life of the flash memory because the old data isn't being overwritten immediately—just flagged for reuse later.
+We've covered the broader implications of flash wear and longevity in more detail in our article on the life cycle of a USB flash drive.

 Continue Reading